 Investment banking is a sect of the banking industry focused on raising capital for companies, governments and other entities.
-Investment banks, which are typically private companies, may underwrite debt and equity securities, assist with mergers and acquisitions, provide financial advisory services and offer initial public offering (IPO) support when companies go public.
+Investment banks are typically private companies, and they may underwrite debt and equity securities, assist with mergers and acquisitions, provide financial advisory services and offer initial public offering (IPO) support when companies go public.
+There are a few different types of investment banks, though.

-An Investment bank is a type of bank that works primarily in high finance, helping companies access capital markets, like the stock market or the bond market.
+An investment bank is a type of bank that works primarily in high finance, helping companies access capital markets, like the stock or bond markets.
 Investment banks carry out complex financial services and transactions on their clients’ behalf, acting as underwriters, intermediaries and financial advisors.
 So, for instance, if a government wants to finance the construction of a highway, it might turn to an investment bank to issue bonds to raise capital.

 Essentially, investment banks are the middlemen between a company and public investors.
 Most investment banks engage in some combination of the below: